 User experience survey

-A user experience survey will tell you why customers behave the way they do and how they feel about their interaction with you.
-While there are more targeted surveys that measure customer service, this type of feedback can also provide insights on the topic.
+A user experience survey will tell you why customers behave the way they do and how they feel about interacting with you.
+While there are more targeted surveys that measure customer service, this type of solicited feedback can also provide insights into the topic.

-Use this survey to gauge how your users feel about your pricing in comparison to your competition.
-This feedback form is usually most useful for new companies who haven’t gotten their pricing down yet.
+Use this survey to gauge how your users feel about your pricing compared to your competition.
+This feedback form is usually most useful for new companies that have yet to lower their prices.

-But you can also use this survey after introducing new features to find out whether your users value your product more than when they started using it.
+However, you can also use this survey after introducing new features to determine whether your users value your product more than when they started using it.

 B2B customer satisfaction survey